-While Gwen was replaced by Mary Jane Watson as Peter's primary lover interest, she made an appearance in the second episode of the Spider-Wars arc.
-Here she hails from the alternate dimension of the highly successful armored Spider-Man, and is his fiance.
+While Gwen was replaced by Mary Jane Watson as Peter's primary love interest, she made an appearance in the second episode of the Spider-Wars arc.
+Here she hails from the alternate dimension of the highly successful armored Spider-Man and is his fiance.
 She is quickly drawn into the events when she rescues and then helps the Series Peter Parker in his battle with the dimension hopping Spider-Carnage.
-However she's ultimately taken hostage and is rescued by Spider-Man and Uncle Ben.
+However, she's ultimately taken hostage and is rescued by Spider-Man and Uncle Ben.

 She is voiced by Mary Kay Bergman.